ramakrishnan-21/Titanic-dataset/README.md

  ![energy](./rank.PNG)

  I would be happy if you could find out a way to improve my solution.
-This could make me update the article and definitely give you credit for that.
 So feel free to post a comment.
  ## Authors
  Ramakrishnan - Complete Work